Cutting sequences on Bouw-M\"oller surfaces: an S-adic characterization: Renormalization on the Teichm uller disk

 \subsubsection{Derived cutting sequences and vertices on the combinatorial geodesic.}

-In this section we will show that the sequence of vertices of the combinatorial geodesic $p_\theta$ has a geometric interpretation which helps to understand derivation on cutting sequences.
+The sequence of vertices of the combinatorial geodesic $p_\theta$ has a geometric interpretation which helps to understand derivation on cutting sequences.
 More precisely, if $w$ is a cutting sequence of a trajectory $\tau$ in direction $\theta$, let $r_{\theta}$ be the geodesic ray which contracts the direction $\theta$ given in (\ref{raydef}) and let $p_\theta$ be the associated combinatorial geodesic, i.e. the path on $\Tree{m}{n}$ that we defined above.
 Recall that given a cutting sequence $w$ on $\M mn $ of a trajectory in direction $\theta$, in \S~\ref{sec:sectors_sequences} we recursively defined its {sequence of derivatives} $(w^k)_k$ obtained by alternatively deriving it and normalizing it, see Definition~\ref{def:derivatives}.
-We will show below that these derived sequences can be seen as cutting sequences of the same trajectory with respect to a sequence of polygonal decompositions of $\M mn$ dertermined by the vertices of the combinatorial path $p_\theta$ as explained below.
+These derived sequences can be seen as cutting sequences of the same trajectory with respect to a sequence of polygonal decompositions of $\M mn$ dertermined by the vertices of the combinatorial path $p_\theta$ as explained below.

 If the label sequence $l(p_{\theta})$ starts with $b_0, a_1, b_1, \dots ,a_l, b_l, \dots$, then for each $k\geq 1$, define the affine diffeomorphisms

 We will denote by $\gamma^k$ the derivative of $\Psi^k$.
 We claim that $\gamma^k$ acts on the right on $\Disk$ by mapping the $k^{th}$ vertex of $p_{\theta}$ back to the origin.
 This can be deduced from Lemma \ref{actionontreepath} for even indices, by remarking that $\gamma^{2k} \refl {b_k} m n = \left( \refl {b_0} m n (\refl {a_1} n m \derAD mn)^{-1 } (\refl {b_1} m n \derAD nm)^{-1 } \cdots (\refl {a_k} n m \derAD mn)^{-1 } (\refl {b_k} m n \derAD nm)^{-1 } \right), $ which are the elements considered in Lemma \ref{actionontreepath} and by noticing that the additional reflection $\refl {b_k} m n$ does not change the isometry class of the final vertex.
 For odd indices, this can be obtained by combining Lemma \ref{actionontreepath} with the description of the action of $\derAD n m$ on the disk.
 We omit the details.